-- Mix-and-Match Critters: Scientists combine the genes of an African king cobra and an Eastern diamondback rattlesnake, creating an extremely venomous giant cobra with a rattlesnake's tail.
+- Mix-and-Match Critters: Scientists combine the genes of an African king cobra and an Eastern diamondback rattlesnake, creating an extremely venomous snake with a cobra's hood and a rattlesnake's tail.

 - Playing Possum: Seth lures in and kills one of the hunters tracking him by playing dead.

 - Police Are Useless: Two local sheriff's deputees become easy prey for the King Cobra when it attacks their cruiser.

 - Science Is Bad: Seth was intentionally designed to be a hyper-aggressive killing machine.
 The guy responsible should have stuck with lab rats instead of his personal snake demon project from hell.

 - Snakes Are Sinister: Seth is a stealthy predator whose venom is far more potent than any regular cobra.
 Of course, the scientist who designed him deliberately made him super-aggressive for whatever reason.
 He's also 30 feet long.